NGaikwad99/CompTIASecPlus-Prep/All modules.md

 ### Fundamental security concepts
 #### CIA Triad and Non-repudiation
 * **Confidentiality** focuses on ensuring only authorized access to sensitive information.
 Various controls such as encryption, hashing, data obfuscation can be used to implement confidentiality.
-* **Integrity** focuses on encuring authorized modifications to sensitive files, configurations, etc. Hashing is commonly used to check whether data is tampered or corrupted.
+* **Integrity** focuses on ensuring authorized modifications to sensitive files, configurations, etc. Hashing is commonly used to check whether data is tampered or corrupted.
 * **Availability** focuses on ensuring that systems are accessible to users and employees when needed.
-Fault tolerance mechanisms, ddos protection, backups, business continuity plans, etc. are examples of controls used to enhance availability of systems.
+Fault tolerance mechanisms, DDoS protection, backups, business continuity plans, etc. are examples of controls used to enhance availability of systems.
 * **Non-repudiation** ensures that a certain action cannot be denied.
 Digital signatures (hashing + public key cryptography) are used to achieve non-repudiation.
 Although this is not part of the CIA Triad, it is one of the fundamental security principles that should be taken into consideration when implementing controls.

 #### DAD Triad
 * **Denial** is the violation of availability wherein legitimate users cannot access an application or system.
 For instance, employees cannot access their systems due to a denial of service attack.
 * **Alteration** is the violation of integrity wherein data is subject to unauthorized changes.
-* **Discolure** is the violation of confidentiality as a result of which an unauthorized user gains access to sensitive information such as user credentials.
+* **Disclosure** is the violation of confidentiality as a result of which an unauthorized user gains access to sensitive information such as user credentials.

 #### AAA framework
 * **Authentication** identifies the user based on their credentials typically username and password.
 Might also include other factors such as biometrics or OTPs that are used to implement multi-factor authentication (MFA).